ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

   + This applies to the following file systems: ARCHER2 home, ARCHER2 work, solid state scratch and RDFaaS
 - Plan and start transfers early to avoid congestion close to end of service

-!!! note "Data storage beyond the end of ARCHER2"
+!!! note "Research Data Storage (RDS): data storage beyond the end of ARCHER2: "
-    We are working on plans to provide capacity to store data for some time after the end of ARCHER2 on a storage system that will be accessible directly from ARCHER2.
+    We are working on plans to provide capacity to store data for some time after the end of ARCHER2 on a storage system that will be accessible directly from ARCHER2 - the RDS system.
 We will provide more details to users as they become available but you should expect the capacity of this storage to be a small fraction of current quotas on the ARCHER2 work file system so you should not plan for this storage system to have the capacity to store the majority of data